 Micron Pigma pens, especially the 01 size.
 I use a lot of black and brown, but any color would be ok.

 In case you want any other suggestions, there is a link above to my Amazon Wish List.
-I'm also happy with Amazon gift cards/codes if our tastes or hobbies don't really match up.
+I'm also quite happy with Amazon gift cards/codes if our tastes or hobbies don't really match up.

 All time favorite movie is Princess Bride, followed by Muppets from Space and World's Fastest Indian.
 I'll watch nearly anything with Muppets in it or animated by Pixar.
 I prefer a happy ending with a sense of possibility and hope, not a classic tragedy.
 I can't sit in the same room as movies with lots of blood/guts/brain splatters, non-stop explosions, or things that jump out of the dark to get you.